 Exponea’s Single Customer View is representative of all the data in Exponea, in real-time, granular and customized.
 In order to process individual granular data entries our platform sits on an In Memory Framework that runs all calculations in milliseconds, meaning that all segmentations and customer calculations are always up to date.

 Rather than altering existing tech to face a new problem, Exponea had the opportunity to look at the problem first, then create the tech around it: a customer is interacting with my company right now; I need to qualify them and take action.
-This approach allowed Exponea to create a truly customer-centric system; an all-in-one platform built around NoSQL, rather than one adapted to work around the limitations.
+This approach allowed Exponea to create a truly customer-centric system; an all-in-one customer data platform built around NoSQL, rather than one adapted to work around the limitations.

 CRM system, Email management, campaign building and automation, real-time predictions, analytics, etc. all available within one dashboard.
 With data updating so fast you can actually watch a customer profile update itself as the customer clicks around.